Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

     * Bore 513
     * Bore 515
     * "Butterfields" bore
-* a contoured map of the chane in groundwater level for every 1 meter drop in lake level
+* a contoured map of the change in groundwater level for every 1 meter drop in lake level
 * a contoured map which identifies the lake level where the groundwater level is unlikely to be affected by the lake level
 * discussion and conclusions